pfrest/pfSense-pkg-saml2-auth/docs/PRIVILEGE_MAPPING_BY_GROUP.md

 3. Navigate to **System > SAML2 > Settings** and set the **IdP Groups Attribute** field to the name of the attribute in the SAML assertion that contains the user's group memberships.
 This is often `groups`, `memberOf`, or similar, but can vary across different IdPs.
 Save the settings.

+!!!
+Note
+    Some IdPs may return groups by a different unique identifier, such as a group ID or email address.
+In such cases, ensure that the group names in pfSense match the identifiers returned by your IdP.